emelo2/VR/Proj1.md

 ![Image](stack.png)
 ![Image](work.png)

 Also the rolling chair makes a rolling noise when near it, it was supposed to be animated, but since I added a rigidbody, it lost the animation.
+The audio was downloaded from freesound.org

 The room looks like it could be real life, but the problem is navigating.
 When moving around, it does not feel that real, when walking around it is easier to tell that some objects are not proportionate with the room, or with other objects.
 It was hard to scale certain object mostly because my laptop is on the slower side, so it would get stuck a lot.